Boston Police Officer DJ Simmonds, Who Was Killed From Injuries In Marathon Bombing, Honored With Playground

 “If you treat people like you treat your family, the world will just be a better place,” said Simmonds partner and Boston police officer Ciro Feliciano

-The playground’s sign features a picture of Simmonds playing catch with a child.MORE NEWS: Needham Students Get COVID Shot At Student Vaccination Clinics
+The playground’s sign features a picture of Simmonds playing catch with a child.MORE NEWS: 6 Rescued After Boat Overturns In Cape Cod Canal

 “I ask that you pay it forward today and do what you can to do to help someone,” said Simmonds’ uncle, Larry Grant.